 An eco-friendly escape

-The Proximity Hotel isn’t the most convenient in terms of visiting the downtown landmarks like the International Civil Rights Center and Museum or even the college campuses of Greensboro College, Guilford College and the University of North Carolina Greensboro.
+The Proximity Hotel isn’t the most convenient in terms of visiting the Greensboro downtown landmarks like the International Civil Rights Center and Museum or even the college campuses of Greensboro College, Guilford College and the University of North Carolina Greensboro.

 - Located close to Lucky 32, Osteria is an Italian restaurant that focuses on the cuisine of the country’s Emilia-Romagna region.
 Highlights of the menu include house-made pasta, veal chops and risotto.
 The wine list has over 70 bottles of varying price levels.